program404-glitch/game/README.md

         player["health"] += 5
         player["inventory"].remove(item_name)
-        print("You drink the healing potion and restore 5 health.")
+        print("You drink the healing potion and restore 5 health.") elif item_name == "lantern":
+        print("You hold the lantern high.
+Dark places will be easier to explore.") elif item_name == "rope":
+        print("You coil the rope around your pack.
+It may help you climb or cross rough terrain.") elif item_name == "ancient scroll":
+        print("You read the ancient scroll.
+Its words speak of hidden paths and secret magic.") elif item_name == "map":
+        print("The map shows a path to the forest camp and the hidden clearing.")
     else:
         print(f"You can't use the {item_name} here.")

+def talk():
+    room = rooms[current_room]
+    if "npc" not in room:
+        print("There is no one to talk to here.") return
+    npc = room["npc"]
+    print(f"You talk with the {npc}.")
+    if current_room == "camp":
+        if "healing potion" not in player["inventory"]:
+            print("The camp elder gives you a healing potion and wishes you well.") player["inventory"].append("healing potion")
+        else:
+            print("The camp elder says: 'Stay strong and listen to the forest.'") elif current_room == "forest":
+        print("The ranger warns: 'The cave is dark.
+A lantern or a calm stone will keep you safe.'") elif current_room == "forest camp":
+        if "map" not in player["inventory"]:
+            print("The forest guide offers you a map of hidden routes.") player["inventory"].append("map")
+        else:
+            print("The forest guide points you toward the clearing and the mountain path.")
+    else:
+        print(f"The {npc} has nothing more to say.")

+def climb_mountain():
+    print("The mountain path is steep and rocky.") if "rope" in player["inventory"]:
+        print("Using the rope, you climb safely and reach the ruins.") return True
+    print("You slip on loose stones and scrape your arm.
+You lose 2 health.") player["health"] -= 2
+    return player["health"] > 0

+def read_scroll():
+    print("The ancient glyphs glow as you enter.") if "ancient scroll" in player["inventory"]:
+        print("The scroll reveals a secret: 'Light reveals what darkness hides.'")
+    else:
+        print("Without the scroll, the ruins feel empty and quiet.") return True

 def game_loop():